 In deciding whether or not to take action against someone based on their duty of responsibility, the FCA will consider criteria set out in its Decision Procedure and Penalties manual (DEPP).
-The FCA proposes applying the same criteria as it applies to banks (DEPP 6.2).
+This is the same criteria as it applies to banks (DEPP 6.2).